Guide to Accommodations

 - Students may need assistance with note-taking.
 While not an exclusive list, there are three common accommodations used by students for assistance with note-taking.

 o Recording of Lectures.
-Students should be awarded the opportunity to record lectures using either digital recorders or LiveScribe provided by the DRC or their own electronic device.
+Students should be awarded the opportunity to record lectures using either digital recorders, Sonocent software or Livescribe smart pen provided by the DRC, or their own electronic device.
 Recording the lecture should be used solely for the purpose of note-taking.
 The DRC enforces the confidentiality of the material presented in lectures.

 o Acquiring Professor’s Notes.
 Students with disabilities are eligible to receive copies of their professors’ notes prior to lecture pending the professor has created notes.
 Therefore, if a professor has created a PowerPoint presentation, but does not intend to share with the class, a student with this accommodation should be given the presentation prior to class to aid with his/her note-taking.
 If the professor does NOT have any type of written outline, notes, and/or formal presentation, he or she does NOT need to create one for the student.